DisnakeDev/disnake/docs/api.rst

     This requires :attr:`Intents.moderation` to be enabled.

     .. warning::
+        This scope of data in this gateway event is limited, which means it is much more reliant on the cache than :meth:`Guild.audit_logs`.
-        Because of a Discord limitation, :attr:`AuditLogEntry.target` will frequently be of type :class:`Object` instead of the respective model.
+        Because of this, :attr:`AuditLogEntry.target` will frequently
+        be of type :class:`Object` instead of the respective model.

     .. versionadded:: 2.8